pirpedro/dotfiles/docs/chezmoi_extras.md

 Commands that work on diferents distros.
 Like `OsX`, `Debian-Like` (debian, ubuntu, min, popOS...), `Fedora`, `Open Suse` and `Alpine`.

 - `.cmd.sudo` - will return super user privileges if you need.
-- `.cmd.update` - update command for current distro.
+- `.cmd.os.update` - update command for current distro.
-- `.cmd.upgrade` - upgrade command for current distro.
+- `.cmd.os.upgrade` - upgrade command for current distro.
-- `.cmd.install` - install command for current distro.
+- `.cmd.os.install` - install command for current distro.
 -
 <p align="right"><a href="#top" title="Back to top">🔝</a></p>